 Public Transportation Reduces Gasoline Consumption

 - Households near public transit drive an average of 4,400 fewer miles than households with no access to public transit.
-This equates to an individual household reduction of 223 gallons per year.

 Public Transportation Reduces Carbon Footprint